 Some ways in which we can accomplish good customer-freelancer communication are by:

-Asking clarifying questions when we get a job offer, before deciding to accept or decline the opportunity.
+- Asking clarifying questions the moment we get a job offer, before deciding to accept or decline the opportunity.

-- Ensuring our clients’ approve of any changes that differ from the original agreement.
+- Ensuring our clients’ approval before making any changes to the original agreement.

-To get more advice on how to develop demonstrate good communication, click HERE.
+To get more advice on how to develop and demonstrate good communication, click HERE.

 Having good negotiation tactics is a form of effective communication.
 It shows how well we can sell ourselves as the best candidate for the job.
-An example is having a professional résumé, curriculum vitae, application letters, business portfolios, or response to a job offer.
+An example of this is having a professional résumé, curriculum vitae, application letters, business portfolios, or a response to a job offer.

-Too many of us give in to the pressures of earning and satisfying unreasonable clients and end up settling for payments that are below the value of our work.
+Too many of us give in to the pressures of earning and satisfying unreasonable clients.
+The end result is settling for payments that are below the value of our work.
 Thus, in the initial stages of getting a job offer, we should determine whether to accept a job offer or to decline it by:

-1 Ensuring that we clearly understand the client and respectfully establish our terms and conditions.
+- Ensuring that we clearly understand what the client wants, and respectfully establish our terms and conditions.
 If the clients’ demands meet our terms and conditions, then we have a successful negotiation.

-2 Respectfully validating the value of our services when clients want to lower or fees or question or credibility.
+- Respectfully validating the value of our services when clients want to lower our fees or question or credibility.

-3 Identify and encourage the situations where a mutually agreeable adjustment of our clients’ demands matches our service fees.
+- Identify and encourage situations where a mutually agreeable adjustment of our clients’ demands matches our service fees.

-4 Providing fair compensation for problems that we cause our clients and avoid unnecessarily challenging clients may sometimes be the ultimate decision.
+- Providing fair compensation for problems that we cause our clients and avoiding unnecessarily challenging clients may sometimes be the ultimate decision.

 I have found that many often overlook the fact that organization is a skill.
 As freelancers, we have to juggle our personal life and professional life through strategic organization.
 For example, we have to schedule our workload and personal priorities to prevent procrastination and stress.
 Furthermore, we have to create systems that ensure efficiency to meet deadlines and keep track of the information we need to do our jobs.

 In everything that we do in life, we will encounter challenges.
 Freelancers are bosses who have to find solutions whenever problems arise.
-Have strong problem-solving skills is more a matter of mindset and critical thinking.
-We identify the root of the issues, possible solutions and weigh the pros and cons of each solution before selecting the best way to resolve the challenge.
+Having strong problem-solving skills is more a matter of mindset and critical thinking.
+We identify the root of the issues, possible solutions, and weigh the pros and cons of each solution before selecting the best way to resolve the challenge.

 I have realized that a great problem solver “thinks outside the box” and is creative.
-Most importantly, this skill requires calm under pressure to find a good resolution.
+Most importantly, this skill requires us to be calm under pressure if we are to find a good resolution.
 I would encourage every freelancer to develop this skill.

 I think that having a basic competency in using Microsoft Word and Excel will be helpful.
 Usually, we are typing documents or filing information.
 Some of the jobs that may use these applications are being a transcriber and a virtual assistant.